seetaresearch/dragon/docs/api/python/torch.rst

   : Compute the power of input.

   `rand(...) <torch/rand.html>`_
-  : Return a float tensor with a uniform distribution of U(0, 1).
+  : Return a tensor from the uniform distribution of U(0, 1).

   `randn(...) <torch/randn.html>`_
-  : Return a float tensor with a normal distribution of N(0, 1).
+  : Return a tensor from the normal distribution of N(0, 1).

   `reciprocal(...) <torch/reciprocal.html>`_
   : Compute the reciprocal of input.